 If the decision of the President affirms a factual determination that sexual harassment has not occurred, the College's internal complaint resolution process is concluded.
-The charged party and the complainant will be informed of the determination.
+The charged party and the complainant will be determination.
 The complaining party will be informed of his or her rights with regard to other external avenues of complaint processing.